aosabook/500lines/functionalDB/functionalDB.markdown

       `#(~(first clause-term) ~(second clause-term) %)))
 ```

-Also, for each clause, a vector with the names of the variables used in that clause is set as its metadata.
+For each clause, a vector with the variable names used in that clause is set as its metadata.

 ```clojure
 (defmacro clause-term-meta [clause-term]